Knowing our Experiencing Mind

 The key to this is knowing our experiencing mind.
 How many of you have ever tried to find out what is aware right now, looking through your eyes and listening through your ears?
 If you did and discovered that your mind was green, or striped, or had any other material characteristic, this would be a historic discovery.
 On the other hand, if you didn’t find anything, you should be happy beyond compare.
 Though at first you might have a nihilistic flash, thinking that maybe mind doesn’t exist, soon a state of freedom and great bliss will pervade.
 And why?
 Imagine that your mind has a certain weight, color, smell, size, or form.
 That what is looking through your eyes has given dimensions and that you want to think of something much bigger.
 Would you then try to stretch mind, or would you try to fold whatever object you wished to make it fit?

-Thus any materialistic concept of mind presents major practical problems and the emotional ones are much worse.
-If mind had been made or born or put together, like all discernable things, it would certainly also die, disappear, and fall apart.
-The reassuring thought that mind is a thing, that it has a certain voltage or some other physical characteristic, and the superficially secure feeling that people seek through such a view, would become a short lived happiness at one’s second realization: that all things and events are transitory and impermanent.
+Thus, any materialistic concept of mind presents major practical problems and the emotional ones are much worse.
+If mind had been made or born or put together, like all discernible things, it would certainly also die, disappear, and fall apart.
+The reassuring thought that mind is a thing, that it has a certain voltage or some other physical characteristic, and the superficially secure feeling that people seek through such a view, would become a short-lived happiness at one’s second realization: that all things and events are transitory and impermanent.
 On the other hand, if we recognize that mind is not a thing, that it is without size, color, smell or form, then like space, we see that our awareness has not been created and also can never die nor disappear.

 The realization of the non-existence of any personal ego or self is the goal of the Theravada Buddhist traditions in of Indochina (minus Vietnam) and Ceylon, and it brings the unshakeable state of liberation.
 As there is no me that can be a target, suffering is an illusion and upon discovering this, disappears.
 It is a most relieving insight that we are not the bodies that get old, sick, and die, no matter how many vitamins we eat, and also not the thoughts and feelings which come and go, which would make confusion a lasting state.